preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 This block can be used for many purposes, for example:

-+ List News in different ways; a News Center, new news, latest news etc.
++ List News in different ways; a news center, new news, latest news etc.
 + Most read pages.
 + Most commented pages.
 + Popular pages.